nafizjiwa/CreateReactViteApp/README.md

 ## FIRST
   In folder where you want to create react app run vite with this command:</br>
+  *note* using create-react-app we would use npx not npm

     `npm create vite@latest ......press enter`

 ## SECOND